 Executive President, MEDGRID.
 He is also President of the supervisory board of RTE, the company responsible for running the French electricity transmission system and of ERDF, which manages the public electricity distribution network in France, President of CIGRE (International Council on Large Electric Systems), and First President of the Executive Board and Founder of RTE.
 He was Special Advisor to the European Energy Commissioner.
 He was the founder and former President of the European Network of Transmission System Operators for Electricity (ETSO).

 Vice-Chairman International of Rothschild & Cie.
 Before joining Rothschild in 1989 as general partner, he was Managing Director of Lazard Frères & Cie (1976-1988).
-Previously, from 1973 till 1976, he was adviser to DATAR (Délégation à l’Aménagement du Territoire et à l’Action Régionale), an office of the French Prime Minister.
+Previously, from 1973 to 1976, he was adviser to DATAR (Délégation à l’Aménagement du Territoire et à l’Action Régionale), an office of the French Prime Minister.
 Graduate of the Institut d’études politiques (Paris), he holds a M.A. in law and has attended the PhD Management Program of Paris Dauphine University.
 He is member of the board of I.F.R.I.
 (Institut Français des Relations Internationales).

 Prefect of the department of Alpes-Maritimes (France).
 Previously he served as Prefect of Savoie.
 He also served as Deputy Secretary General and Director of Modernization and Territorial Action at the Ministry of Interior, Overseas Territories and Territorial Collectivities (2008-2010).
 He also held the position of Prefect of Haute-Loire (2006-2008) and Secretary-General of the Prefecture of Haute-Garonne.
 He graduated from the Institut d’Etudes Politiques in Paris, and ENA (National School of Administration).